ERF2024/dog_challenge/README.md

 ### Navigation

 For the teams that are enrolled in the navigation track, we provide a simulation framework.
-To use it we provide a framework designed by Gennaro Raiola called https://github.com/graiola/wolf-setup.git
+To use it we provide a framework designed by Gennaro Raiola called <a href="https://github.com/graiola/wolf-setup.git">Wolf </a> .

 - To use the framework you need just to launch this script in the root folder of this repository: